SYNOP Code Form

 type of high level cloud (CH)

-always included if data are available
+Only included if data are available.

 5EEEie group identifier (5)